ams-builds/loop-builder/README.md

 # loop-builder

-**The pitch: one prompt, once.
+**1 line summary: 1 prompt, once.
 After that, Claude runs the whole thing on its own, checks its own work, and remembers where it left off, without you re-explaining anything next time.**

 *Want the technical terms explained in plain speak?
 See the [Jargon Buster](JARGON.md).*